 Stark cultures exist between the military and art therapy.
 The military — an institution and culture of rigid protocol, disciplined training, mission-focus; and art therapy — a profession based in creativity and the therapeutic relationship, within a fluid and flexible approach that offers myriad ways to openly express one’s feelings and thoughts.
 Yet many who serve in the military are finding art therapy to be their preferred method of treatment.

+Why?
 It’s a simple answer to a not-so-simple and pervasive issue challenging many military members who return from war: trauma.
 These two contrasting worlds of military service and art therapy intersect because art therapy has the means to assist service members, veterans and their families in dealing with combat trauma.

 The American Art Therapy Association explains Art therapy is an integrative mental health and human services profession that enriches the lives of individuals, families, and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship (AATA, 2017).